Neither in Ottoman nor British times did the two major communities constitute a Cypriot people.

 The period between 1891 and 1931 saw the number of ethnically-mixed villages in Cyprus reduce from 43% to 36%.

-The red Turkish Cypriot areas show how far the population had segregated by 1958.
+The red Turkish Cypriot areas show the segregation of the two communities by 1958.

 Both communities left villages where they were in the minority and most towns had clearly defined Greek and Turkish quarters.

-Click to view a larger image (in a new window)
+Click the map or this link to view a larger image (in a new window)